The purpose of today's lab is to

 quantitatively separate these components.
 To remove the ammonium

-ammonium carbonate will turn into a gas leaving the salt and sand
+ammonium chloride will turn into a gas leaving the salt and sand

 behind.
 Next, you will use the fact that salt is very water